whosken/datetimeutc/README.md

 ## Utilities

-Other datetime functions are available for common tasks, e.g. converting to and from javascript timestamp
+Other datetime functions are available for common tasks, e.g. converting to/from javascript timestamp

 ```python
 >>> import datetimeutc, datetime